AlexisDrch/Data-Hunter/README.md

 We use the time (24 hours) of the request as a meta-filter to estimate the probability to find a customer in each of the area.
 DataHunter returns the best probability and the best clusters for a given hour.
-All you need for hunting is now up to go.

 ```JavaScript